 Settled at the base of the Rocky Mountain Foothills, 24 miles south of Denver, Chatfield State Park is home to Chatfield Reservoir.
 A great place to gather your family and friends and enjoy a day of fun in the sun with biking, fishing, boating, and swimming.

-But one of the park’s biggest draws during the summers in Colorado is the park’s swimming and beach area.
+But one of the park’s biggest draws during the summers in Littleton is the park’s swimming and beach area.
 Memorial Day through Labor Day, sunbathers, swimmers, and beach-lovers gather along Chatfield’s shoreline for summer days at the beach.
 With 197 campsites, nearby grills, and picnic tables, the sandy shores of Chatfield make for a favorite summer hang-out along Colorado’s front range.

 Jackson Lake State Park